CelesteBox/technical-writing-portfolio/pieces/01-python-environment-intro-EN.md

 * a copy of `pip`
 * configuration files used during activation

-The directory name is conventional but not mandatory.
-Some teams prefer `.venv` to keep it hidden.
+(Directory name is not mandatory.
+Some teams prefer `.venv` to keep it hidden.)

 ## Activating the Virtual Environment